DHTMLX/docs-richtext/docs/guides/initialization.md

 Initialize RichText with the `dhx.Richtext` object constructor.
 The constructor has two parameters:

-- the HTML container for RichText,
+- the HTML container for RichText.
+The one we have created at the previous step.
 - an object with configuration properties.
-See the full list below.
+[See the full list below](#configuration-properties).

 ~~~js title="index.html"